bunnie26/Devsnest-BACKEND/day06/README.md

 # Event Loop and Async Programming

-Imagine we are making a database query that takes 10 seconds to run.
+Imagine we are making a Database query that takes 10 seconds to run.
 In synchronous programming, our program will wait for 10 seconds for the query to complete.
-However in asynchronous programming, the rest of the program will continue running when the query is made.
+However in Asynchronous programming, the rest of the program will continue running when the query is made.
 After 10 seconds, when the query returns the result, a callback function is called which handles the response.